-With the selector lever in "2", the vehicle will start in the first gear and automatically shift to the second gear.
+With the selector lever in "2", the vehicle will start in the first gear and automatically shift to second gear.

-With the selector lever in "L", the transmission is engaged in the first gear.
+With the selector lever in "L", the transmission is engaged in first gear.

-◆Be careful not to overrev the engine.
+Be careful not to overrev the engine.
 Watch the tachometer to keep engine rpm from going into the red zone.
 The approximate maximum allowable speed for each position is given below for your reference:

-"2"......125 km/h (77 mph) "L"......69 km/h (42 mph)
+"2" 131 km/h (81 mph) "L" 72 km/h (44 mph)

-◆Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
+Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
 This may cause severe automatic transmission damage from overheating.
 To prevent such damage, "D" position should be used in hill climbing or hard towing.

-(d) Backing up
+(e) Backing up

-- 1. Bring the vehicle to a complete stop. - With the brake pedal held down with your foot, shift the selector lever to the "R" position.
+- 1. Bring the vehicle to a complete stop. - 2.
+With the brake pedal held down with your foot, shift the selector lever to the "R" position.